fldnnn/BMI-Calculator/README.md

 - It will calculate their body mass based on the user’s weight and height.

-This is a course by Angela Yu on Udemy.
+This project is from the Udemy course The Complete iOS App Development Bootcamp by Angela Yu.